Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-project.md

 * A few backup ideas (no need to put too much time into this, unless you really don't like you first choice).
 * A detailed plan of how you will spend your weekend laying the ground work for your flex project.

-At 4:30pm, each group will have about 10 minutes to chat with coaches and TAs about their pre-proposal.
+At 4:30pm, each group will have about 10 minutes to chat with coaches about their pre-proposal.
 During this time, they'll receive feedback about their project as well as how they should be spending their time over the weekend.

 ## Flex Project Proposal